JoSilva98/MindStoreAPI-Springboot/README.md

 - Exceptions: were exceptions from all over the code are handled;
 - Helpers: contains some helper functions;
 - Persistence: stores the entities and their respective repositories;
-- Security: security (authentication and authorization) implemented with JWT token;
+- Security: security (authentication and authorization) implemented with JWT;
 - Services: contains services for each entity;

 ***